 Wallace joined Fox News in 2003.
-He secured Fox’s first interview with President Barack Obama in February 2009, and interviewed the former president more than anyone at the network.
+He secured Fox’s first interview with President Barack Obama in February 2009, and interviewed Obama more than anyone else at the network.
 Prior to that, he worked for 14 years as a senior correspondent for ABC’s “Primetime Thursday,” where he conducted several groundbreaking investigations.
 During the first Gulf War, he reported from Tel Aviv for “Nightline.”
 From 1982 to 1989, he worked for NBC in key posts, from chief White House correspondent to anchor of “Meet the Press,” making him the only person to have anchored two Sunday morning news programs.

-The ICFJ Awards Dinner is Washington, D.C.’s top international journalism event, attracting more than 600 media luminaries and supporters.
+The ICFJ Awards Dinner is Washington, D.C.’s top international journalism event, attracting about 600 media luminaries and supporters.
 At the gala, ICFJ will also honor the winners of the Knight International Journalism Awards, to be announced on May 31.
 To learn more about the Awards Dinner or to purchase a ticket, please visit www.icfj.org/dinner.

 For more information, please contact Vjollca Shtylla at email@example.com.